geode-sdk/docs/docs/info/installation.md

 4. Place the `geode.loader` folder from `resources.zip` into `<Root Geometry Dash folder>/geode/resources`

+## Manually (on MacOS)

+1. Download [the latest release](https://github.com/geode-sdk/geode/releases/latest) (download the `geode-vX.X.X` zip for your respective platform and `resources.zip`)

+2. Rename `libfmod.dylib` inside `Contents/Frameworks` into `libfmod.dylib.original` if you ever need to uninstall Geode

+3. Place the ZIP's contents to the `Contents/Frameworks` directory inside `Geometry Dash.app`

+4. Open the game once to make sure it works (if it doesn't, **whitelist the GD folder in your antivirus**)

+5. Place the `geode.loader` folder from `resources.zip` into `Contents/geode/resources`

 # Installing Geode SDK (for Developers)

 ## Using the installer